MarianaPereira7/devops-23-24-JPE-PSM-1231844/CA3/Part1/README.md

 * **public key:** id_rsa.pub
   These files will be stored in the `.ssh` directory in your VM home directory (~/.ssh).

 Since ssh server was already enabled before, it is possible to access to the id_rsa.pub file, generated in the virtual machine, from the host machine.
-Try it out by opening a terminal in your host and type your VM username followed by its IP (attributed when configuring your Host-only network in the step XXXX).
+Try it out by opening a terminal in your host and type your VM username followed by its IP (attributed when configuring your Host-only network in **Part 1, section 1.2**).
 As an example, for this assignment it was used:
-$ ssh mariana@192.168.101.7
+`ssh mariana@192.168.101.7`

 Print the public key in your terminal and then copy it: